 I have found that running a vacuum over the blinds only picks up so much dust.
 My preferred method is to actually wipe down each row of the blinds.

-This can be time-consuming so when I found this tool on Amazon for only $3 I couldn't wait to try it out.
+This can be time-consuming so when I found this tool on Amazon for only a few dollars I couldn't wait to try it out.
 Fair warning, it did take forever to get delivered.
 I think it took about 2 weeks to get it.
 It makes cleaning the blinds much faster than going slat by slat.
 It has two microfiber removable sleeves that can come off and go in the wash.

 Start by lowering your blinds all the way down as far as they will go.
 Then, adjust the slats so they are angled down a little bit.